Dialing Up the Heat on Nanoparticles

 Research fellow Dr. Kristina Rusimova says dramatic improvements are expected in the treatment of cancer, thanks both to on-command drug delivery and photothermal cancer therapy (PTT).
 PTT involves injecting nanoparticles into a patient’s body, where they accumulate in the tumor.
 When the particles are then subjected to radiation, they heat up and destroy the tumor with very little damage to surrounding tissue.
 In animal trials, advanced tumors have completely disappeared following photothermal therapy.

-“We have looked at animal trials conducted on mice, cats and dogs,” said Dr Rusimova.
+“We have looked at animal trials conducted on mice, cats, and dogs,” said Dr. Rusimova.
 “In each case, the treatment seemed successful, which is very encouraging for treatment in humans.
 We know that human trials have been approved and are currently ongoing, so we are cautiously optimistic.”

-Other research is focused on finding nanotechnology solutions to the climate crises.
+Other research is focused on finding nanotechnology solutions to the climate crisis.
 There is hope that non-radiative plasmonic decay will provide a new method for improving solar cells and for producing hydrogen fuel directly from water.
 This process is known as ‘water splitting.’
 The result will be an efficient and economical low-carbon fuel, particularly suitable for heating homes and other spaces.

-Other tantalizing applications for metallic nanoparticles technology include advanced biomedical imaging, improved magnetic storage and nanorobotics, where robots are manufactured with components on the nanoscale.
+Other tantalizing applications for metallic nanoparticles technology include advanced biomedical imaging, improved magnetic storage, and nanorobotics, where robots are manufactured with components on the nanoscale.

 Prof Valev said: “The tiniest metal pieces can now be formed, cut and joined with light.
 This allows us to integrate humanity’s knowledge of metal working with our understanding of molecular self-assembly and nanoscale biotechnology.
 This research field offers some truly amazing perspectives for the future.”